-A cost-benefit analysis includes a projected site energy savings associated with the recommended home performance upgrade package(s).
-This may be presented in terms of reduced fuel consumption, reduced costs, a fractional performance improvement over existing performance, or an improvement on a relative scale or benchmark such as a Home Energy Score, Home Energy Rating, or Energy Performance Score.
+5.1 A cost-benefit analysis shall include a projected site energy savings associated with the recommended home performance upgrade package(s).

+5.2 The cost-benefit analysis may be presented in terms of reduced fuel usage, reduced energy costs, a fractional performance improvement over existing performance, or an improvement on a relative scale or benchmark such as a Home Energy Score, Home Energy Rating, or Energy Performance Score.
 (Note: Energy simulation software is an option, but not a requirement.)

-Savings estimates shall clearly indicate whether savings are projected for baseload, heating, cooling, or total household energy consumption.
+5.3 Savings estimates shall clearly indicate whether savings are projected for baseload, heating, cooling, or total household energy consumption.